 Major wildlife species using these habitats include songbirds, deer, ruffed grouse and squirrels.
-Other common species include snowshoe hare, coyote, gray and red fox, raccoon, skunk, porcupine and fischer.
-Black bears and wolves have also been reported in this part of Door County.
+Other common species include snowshoe hare, coyote, gray fox, raccoon, skunk and porcupine.
+Black bears have also been reported in this part of Door County.
 Muskrat, mink, beaver and otter have been identified in the wetland area.
-Several species of gulls, terns, geese, Sandhill cranes, Blue Herons, pelicans and ducks inhabit the area.
+Several species of gulls, terns, geese, and ducks inhabit the area.
 Some of the old fields, depicted on the map as desirable habitat, provide habitat for pheasants.